Post

 📌 Try It Yourself

-Q: If you summarize test scores from 100 students using an average and a histogram, are you using descriptive or inferential statistics?
+Q: You summarize the test scores of 100 students using the average and a histogram.

 💡 Show Answer